thomasmf/nomenine-defunct/documentation/examples/hello-world.md

 Hello world
 -----------

-This is the basic "hello world" example.
+This is the *hello world* example.

         ( 'hello world' delog .)